ChamaKaushik/My_Walmart-Data-Project-SQL-Python/README.md

 ## Project Steps

 ### 1. Set Up the Environment
-   - **Tools Used**: Visual Studio Code (VS Code), Python, SQL (MySQL)
+   - **Tools I Used**: Visual Studio Code (VS Code), Python, and MySQL
-   - **Goal**: Create a structured workspace within VS Code and organize project folders for smooth development and data handling.
+   - **Purpose**: To create a clean and organized workspace in VS Code by setting up project folders and preparing the environment for writing code, managing data, and running SQL queries smoothly.

 ### 2. Set Up Kaggle API
-   - **API Setup**: Obtain the Kaggle API token from [Kaggle](https://www.kaggle.com/) by navigating to profile settings and downloading the JSON file.
+   - **API Setup**: I generated my Kaggle API token by going to my Kaggle account settings and downloading the kaggle.json file.
    - **Configure Kaggle**:
+      - Created a .kaggle folder in my user directory
-      - Place the downloaded `kaggle.json` file in the local `.kaggle` folder.
+      - Moved the kaggle.json file into that folder.
-      - Use the command `kaggle datasets download -d <dataset-path>` to pull datasets directly into the project.
+      - Used the following command to download the dataset directly into the project:
+        `` kaggle datasets download -d najir0123/walmart-10k-sales-datasets ``

 ### 3. Download Walmart Sales Data
-   - **Data Source**: Use the Kaggle API to download the Walmart sales datasets from Kaggle.
+   - **Data Source**: I used the Kaggle API to download the Walmart sales dataset directly from Kaggle.
    - **Dataset Link**: [Walmart Sales Dataset](https://www.kaggle.com/najir0123/walmart-10k-sales-datasets)
-   - **Storage**: Save the data in the `data/` folder for easy reference and access.
+   - **Storage**: After downloading, I saved the dataset inside the data/ folder to keep everything organized and easy to access during analysis.

 ### 4. Install Required Libraries and Load Data
-   - **Libraries**: Install necessary Python libraries using: pip install pandas numpy sqlalchemy mysql-connector-python psycopg2
+   - **Libraries**: I installed the necessary Python libraries using the following command:
+                     `` pip install pandas numpy sqlalchemy mysql-connector-python ``
-   - **Loading Data**: Read the data into a Pandas DataFrame for initial analysis and transformations.
+   - **Loading Data**: After setting up the environment, I loaded the dataset into a Pandas DataFrame to begin cleaning, exploring, and analyzing the sales data.

 ### 5. Explore the Data
-   - **Goal**: Conduct an initial data exploration to understand data distribution, check column names, types, and identify potential issues.
+   - **Purpose**: I started with a quick exploration of the dataset to understand the structure, column names, data types, and spot any missing or unusual values.
-   - **Analysis**: Use functions like `.info()`, `.describe()`, and `.head()` to get a quick overview of the data structure and statistics.
+   - **Initial Analysis**: Used basic Pandas functions like .head(), .info(), and .describe() to get a summary of the data and its distribution.

 ### 6. Data Cleaning
-   - **Remove Duplicates**: Identify and remove duplicate entries to avoid skewed results.
+   - **Duplicate Removal**:  I removed any duplicate records to keep the analysis accurate.
-   - **Handle Missing Values**: Drop rows or columns with missing values if they are insignificant; fill values where essential.
+   - **Missing Values**: Handled missing data by either dropping irrelevant rows or filling values where needed.
-   - **Fix Data Types**: Ensure all columns have consistent data types (e.g., dates as `datetime`, prices as `float`).
+   - **Fix Data Types**:  Converted columns to the correct data types — for example, dates to datetime and prices to float.
-   - **Currency Formatting**: Use `.replace()` to handle and format currency values for analysis.
+   - **Currency Formatting**: Used .replace() to clean and convert currency values into a usable numeric format.
-   - **Validation**: Check for any remaining inconsistencies and verify the cleaned data.
+   - **Final Validation**: Checked the cleaned dataset for consistency and confirmed it's ready for analysis.

 ### 7. Feature Engineering
-   - **Create New Columns**: Calculate the `Total Amount` for each transaction by multiplying `unit_price` by `quantity` and adding this as a new column.
+   - **New Column Creation**: I added a Total Amount column by multipling unit_price with quantity for each transaction.
-   - **Enhance Dataset**: Adding this calculated field will streamline further SQL analysis and aggregation tasks.
+   - **Why This Helps**: Including this calculated field made it easier to perform SQL aggregations and analyze total sales in later steps.

 ### 8. Load Data into MySQL
+   - **Database Connection**: I connected to MySQL using SQLAlchemy and established the connection through Python.
-   - **Set Up Connections**: Connect to MySQL using `sqlalchemy` and load the cleaned data into database.
+   - **Table Setup**: Used Python code to create tables and insert the cleaned DataFrame directly into the MySQL database.
-   - **Table Creation**: Set up tables in MySQL using Python SQLAlchemy to automate table creation and data insertion.
-   - **Verification**: Run initial SQL queries to confirm that the data has been loaded accurately.
+   - **Data Check**: Ran a few basic SQL queries to make sure the data was loaded correctly and matched the original DataFrame.

 ### 9. SQL Analysis: Complex Queries and Business Problem Solving
-   - **Business Problem-Solving**: Write and execute complex SQL queries to answer critical business questions, such as:
+   - **Objective**: I wrote and executed complex SQL queries to answer key business questions using the cleaned Walmart sales data.
+   - **Key Analyses Included:**:
-     - Revenue trends across branches and categories.
+     - Revenue trends across different branches and product categories
-     - Identifying best-selling product categories.
+     - Identified best-selling product categories.
      - Sales performance by time, city and payment method.
-     - Analyzing peak sales periods and customer buying patterns.
+     - Analyzed peak sales periods and customer buying patterns.
      - Profit margin analysis by branch and category.
-   - **Documentation**: Keep clear notes of each query's objective, approach, and results.
+   - **Documentation**: For each query, I documented the goal, logic, and key insights to ensure clarity and reproducibility.

 ### 10. Project Publishing and Documentation
-   - **Documentation**: The entire workflow and analysis process is documented using Markdown and Jupyter Notebooks for clarity and transparency.
+   - **Documentation**: I documented the full project workflow using Markdown and Jupyter Notebooks to make the process easy to follow and understand.
    - **Project Publishing**: The project is published on GitHub and includes:
-     - A detailed `README.md` file explaining the project, setup, and usage.
+     - A well-structured README.md with project details, setup steps, and usage instructions.
-     - Python scripts and/or Jupyter Notebooks used for data processing and analysis.
+     - Python scripts and/or Jupyter Notebooks used for data cleaning, transformation, and analysis.
-     - SQL scripts for querying the database.
+     - SQL scripts for business-related queries and analysis.
      - Either the dataset itself or clear instructions on how to access/download it (e.g., from Kaggle).

 ---